kpranay20/Solving-Poisson-1D_2D_CPU_GPU/README.md

 $$\nabla^2 u(\mathbf{x}) = f(\mathbf{x})$$

 on one- and two-dimensional domains with Dirichlet boundary conditions.

-The problem is discretized using the **finite element method (FEM)** with low-order basis functions and explicit matrix assembly.
+The problem is discretized using the finite element method (FEM) with low-order basis functions and explicit matrix assembly.
 Full mathematical formulation and discretization details are provided in the documentation.

 ## Implementation Workflow

-The solver is developed in a staged manner:
+The solver is developed in the following manner:

 1. **Python (NumPy, CPU)**
-   - Reference implementation
-   - Verification and debugging
-   - Grid convergence studies

-2. **Python (CuPy, GPU)**
+2. **Python (CuPy, GPU)**: GPU Implementation in Python (Without MPI)
-   - Direct GPU acceleration of the FEM solver
-   - Assessment of GPU performance without MPI

-3. **Fortran + LAPACK (CPU)**
+3. **Fortran + LAPACK (CPU)**: Porting the code to FORTRAN and implementing with CPU (still serial solvers)
-   - High-performance serial solver
-   - Numerical equivalence with Python implementations

-4. **Fortran + PETSc (MPI + CUDA)**
+4. **Fortran + PETSc (MPI + CUDA)**: Using distributed memory parallelism and linear solvers enabled by GPU
-   - Distributed memory parallelism
-   - GPU-enabled sparse linear solvers
-   - Strong scaling and performance analysis

-Each stage solves the *same mathematical problem* to ensure consistency and traceability.
+Again, each stage solves the same mathematical problem to ensure consistency and traceability.